hmchen47/DataScience/ML/MLNN-Hinton/15-Hierarchy.md

       + much better layout for the structure of the data set
       + classes separated w/ different colors
       + documents in the middle = not many words in them $\to$ difficult to distinguish them
-  + visualization: very useful for judgement
+  + visualization: very useful for judgment

   <div style="margin: 0.5em; display: flex; justify-content: center; align-items: center; flex-flow: row wrap;">
     <a href="https://bit.ly/39K9qaJ" ismap target="_blank">